top of page

 ABOUT

-"My work has been described as 'some otherworldly mash-up of quilts and paintings and sculpture and something else altogether' - that 'something else' is what interests me, whether I’m working on paper, with felt, or foil."
+"My work has been described as "some otherworldly mash-up of quilts and paintings and sculpture and something else altogether."
+That "something else" is what I aim to discover through my work process."

 -- Ellen Jouret-Epstein